Butterfly Spread Options Strategy: Tips for Beginners

 1. Long Butterfly Spread

 It is the traditional butterfly setup where you buy the wings and sell the body.
-It is suitable when expecting low volatility and minimal movement in the stock price.
+It is suitable when volatility is expected to be low and the stock price is expected to move minimally.

 2. Short Butterfly Spread